 Rite Aid is a drugstore operator.

-Rite Aid is currently in a state of flux while being purchased by the Walgreens Boots Alliance.
-This merger may mean divestiture of up to 1,200 stores.
+Rite Aid is currently in a state of flux.
+Currently, they are waiting on shareholders vote to approve a merger with Albertson's.
 Although Rite Aid faces many challenges, they remain a popular asset in the net lease market due to strong fundamentals: highly demanded corner locations and long-term NNN leases.
 The overall stability of the pharmacy sector also creates interest and demand for Rite Aid net lease properties.
 With their acquisition of pharmacy chains Brooks, in the northeast, and Eckerd's, in the Carolina's and Georgia, Rite Aid has been able to remain as one of the largest pharmacy chains in the nation in regards to market presence.
 These acquisitions have been weighing heavily on their balance sheet and were set to be acquired by Walgreens.
-In lieu of a merger with Walgreens, Rite Aid has agreed to sell over 2,100 locations for $5.175 billion.
-When the deal is finalized, this infusion of capital can be used to relieve some financial pressures.
+In lieu of a merger, Rite Aid agreed to sell over 1,900 locations for $4.375 billion.